GA-SF-ADI/adi-2-resources/week-11-extras/50-monday-firebase/labs/readme.md

 - Assign a random username when launching the app
 - Allow the user to send chat messages
 - Immediately sync chat messages to all users in the chatroom through Firebase
+- The user should have their username in a different color from all the other users!

 **Bonus:**
 - Allow the user to change their username
 - Allow the user to set a custom color for their username
 - Create multiple chat rooms

+There is [solution code](solution-code/FireBaseMessageRoom) but no starter code.

 #### Deliverable